How to change your career after an MBA

-What does your job as consultant at Siemens Management entail?
+What does your job as a consultant at Siemens Management entail?

 What kind of work are you passionate about?

-I am empassioned by contributing to the greater good.
-Working for SMC allows me to not only focus on an individual customer’s benefit, but to also consider how our work, together, will have a meaningful impact on society.
+I am impassioned by contributing to the greater good.
+Working for SMC allows me to not only focus on an individual customer’s benefit but to also consider how our work, together, will have a meaningful impact on society.